apache/flink/docs/dev/stream/testing.md

 <span class="label label-info">Note</span> Be aware that `AbstractStreamOperatorTestHarness` and its derived classes are currently not part of the public API and can be subject to change.

-### Unit Testing ProcessFunction
+#### Unit Testing ProcessFunction

-The `ProcessFunction` is a widely used low-level and powerful stream processing operation, giving access to the basic building blocks of all (acyclic) streaming applications.
-Flink provides a test harness named `ProcessFunctionTestHarnesses` that can be used to test your `ProcessFunction`.
+Given its importance, in addition to the previous test harnesses that can be used directly to test a `ProcessFunction`, Flink provides a test harness factory named `ProcessFunctionTestHarnesses` that allows for easier test harness instantiation.
 Considering this example:

+<span class="label label-info">Note</span> Be aware that to use this test harness, you also need to introduce the dependencies mentioned in the last section.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">